MichalPokojny/MyProject3-TheBattleShipGame/README.md

 **User Name Input**

 - Expected
--- Feature is expected to get user name prompt and then print welcome message with prompted user name.
+-- Feature is expected to get a user name prompt and then print a welcome message with the prompted user name.

 <p align="center">
   <img src="docs/user-name.png">
 </p>

 - Testing
--- Tested the feature to input my name into terminal.
+-- Tested the feature to input my name into the terminal.

 <p align="center">
   <img src="docs/user-name-insert.png">
 </p>

 - Result
--- Feature responed as expected.
+-- Feature responded as expected.
 Printing the welcome message with my name.

 <p align="center">
   <img src="docs/welcome.png">